aprilmarikosalazar/aprilmarikosalazar/README.md

 - For industry/private-sector: [Website](https://aprilmarikosalazar.github.io/), [LinkedIn](https://www.linkedin.com/in/aprilms/), Resume*
 - For academia/R&D: Website*, CV*

-*To avoid web-scrappers, data-harvesters, and the like, my resume/CV is not linked.
-Feel free to request that material in a personal message.
-Otherwise, super happy to connect on [LinkedIn](https://www.linkedin.com/in/aprilms/) and/or have a chat over juice (let's find some time on [Calendly](https://calendly.com/aprilms)!
+*To avoid data harvests, web scrapes, and the like, my resume/CV is not linked here -- send me a personal message for it.
+And always happy to connect via [LinkedIn](https://www.linkedin.com/in/aprilms/) and/or have a chat over 🍵 (let's find some time on [Calendly](https://calendly.com/aprilms)!